Home » Raising Alpacas » Alpaca Cost and Understanding the True Expense of Care

 Breakdown of Alpaca Investments and Costs

-When we first started in alpaca farming, we didn’t fully understand the cost of acquiring and raising alpacas.
+When we first started raising alpacas, we didn’t fully understand the cost of acquiring and raising alpacas.
 We had a decent grasp on the cost of the actual alpaca purchase, but we didn’t understand the “things” we’d need to purchase along the way.
 But with the help of books and other alpaca farms, we quickly figured it out and our alpacas live in a nice comfy “diva barn” and they have plenty of space to roam.
 We’re still working on the roaming part because it appears, alpacas can never have enough grass to snack on.

 One-Time Alpaca Purchase Cost